Sinead O'Connor (Hollyoaks): Reintroduction

-Sinead tries to keep her engagement and wedding from Finn, not wanting him to be involved, and clashes with Diane.
-Sami's brother Azim Desai arrives to the village and organised Sami and Sinead's engagement party.
-During the engagement party, Sami's sister, Yasmine Maalik (Haiesha Mistry) gets involve of an explosion at the Maaliks' house, losing her hearing.
-Sinead, Sami and Hannah goes to Spain, while Sami's remaining family stay with Leela and Peri.
-A few days later, Sami returns to the village alone, and he admits to Azim that he and Sinead had a fall out in Spain.
-On the day of their wedding, Sinead texts Sami that she can't marry him and is staying in Spain.

 Reception

 For her portrayal of Sinead, Davis received a "Serial Drama Performance" nomination at the 2012 National Television Awards.
 She was also nominated for the "Sexiest Female" award in the British Soap Awards but lost out to Michelle Keegan of Coronation Street.
 In 2014, Davis was nominated for the "Best Actress" award and "Best Dramatic Performance" at The British Soap Awards for her portrayal of Sinead.

 Justin Harp from Digital Spy called the news of Sinead's reintroduction "the most surprising soap casting of the year".
 In 2023, Stephen Patterson from Metro wrote that Sinead featured in "some truly harrowing and compelling storylines" across her two stints, calling Davis a "soap icon" who turned "in some truly spectacular and award-worthy performances".